SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 -   Expressions in an ABAP SQL statement that are passed to the database system for evaluation.
--   For example, SQL expressions can be specified as columns in the `SELECT` as demonstrated in most of the following examples.
+-   For example, SQL expressions can be specified as columns in the `SELECT` list as demonstrated in most of the following examples.
     Find information on more possible positions and general information on SQL expressions
     [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapsql_expr.htm)